F-I-D-O/Manuals/manuals/Programming/C++/CMake Manual.md

         )
         ```

-This command provides the `install` target that builds all targets (it depends on the `all` target) and then installs the project, which means that it copies the binary files to the installation directory.
+These commands provide the `install` target that builds all targets (it depends on the `all` target) and then installs the project, which means that it copies the binary files to the installation directory.

 ### Install CMake files